That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 Range: Stay within your comfort zone

-Always consult your GP or physiotherapist before starting any new exercise programme.
+Safety First: Always consult your GP or physiotherapist before starting any new exercise programme.
 Stop immediately if you feel sharp or severe pain.

 How to Use SLR Step-by-Step